19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [S 233/2018 wef 01/05/2018]

-(28F) Methyl 2-[1-(4-fluorobenzyl)-1H-indazole-3-carboxamido]-3-methylbutanoate (also known as MMB-FUBINACA) and its 1-pentanoate and 2-methylbutanoate isomers and their respective fluoro positional isomers in the phenyl ring
+(28F) Methyl 2-[1-(4-fluorobenzyl)-1H-indazole-3-carboxamido]-3-methylbutanoate (also known as Methyl 2-({1-[(4-fluorophenyl)methyl]-1H-indazole-3-carbonyl}amino)-3-methylbutanoate or MMB-FUBINACA or AMB-FUBINACA or FUB-AMB) and its 1-pentanoate and 2-methylbutanoate isomers and their respective fluoro positional isomers in the phenyl ring

 [S 233/2018 wef 01/05/2018]

+[S 354/2019 wef 01/05/2019]

 (28G) Methyl 2-[1-(4-fluorobenzyl)-1H-indole-3-carboxamido]-3-methylbutanoate (also known as MMB-FUBICA or AMB-FUBICA) and its 1-pentanoate and 2-methylbutanoate isomers and their respective fluoro positional isomers in the phenyl ring